 Empowering Clinical and Translational Research Across Northwestern with Leah Welty, PhD, and Anju Peters, MD

 As part of $55 million recently awarded to NUCATS by the NIH's Clinical and Translational Science Awards Program, NUCATS will provide critical resources and services that empower clinical and translational research across Northwestern and its affiliates.
-Leah Welty, PhD and Anju Peters, MD are co-leading an effort to streamline research processes, enhance inclusivity, and foster innovation through collaborative efforts.
+Leah Welty, PhD, and Anju Peters, MD, are co-leading an effort to streamline research processes, enhance inclusivity, and foster innovation through collaborative efforts.
 In this episode they talk about what NUCATS members can expect as these efforts launch in the months ahead.

 [00:00:00] Erin Spain, MS: Welcome to Science in Translation, a podcast from NUCATS, Northwestern University Clinical and Translational Sciences Institute.
 I'm your host, Erin Spain.
 This fall, it was announced that the NUCATS Institute received 55 million in National Institutes of Health funding to accelerate development, evaluation, and implementation of improved health care interventions.
 The seven year award is the largest research grant at Northwestern University and will allow NUCATS to work with community partners and health care systems to help build a better framework for innovating and Implementing discoveries and more inclusive ways.
 Today, we are thrilled to have two NUCATS members, Dr. Anju Peters and Dr. Leah Welty, on the show to discuss how this grant will help them drive the Institute's mission to support translational research through inclusive resources and innovative services in the years ahead.
 Welcome to the show.